debroglie27/AddressDatabase/README.md

 ## Welcome to "Address Database":
 The Project creates a Graphical User Interface to store, retrieve and maintain addresses in a Database.
+Login feature is added so that only specific people can access the addresses.
+There is also an ADMIN which manages all the users and makes sure who gets the access.
+The passwords are encrypted to ensure security and in case of forgetting passwords,
+it can be retrieved by the users through email.

-### Python Libraries:
+### Python Libraries Used:
 * **tkinter:** To create the Graphical User Interface.
 * **sqlite3:** For the Database functionality.
 * **cryptography:** To Encrypt the Passwords.
-* **smtplib:** To send Emails in case of forgetting passwords.
+* **smtplib:** To send Emails in case of forget password.
 * **os**, **pathlib** and **dotenv**: For accessing the .env file.

 ---